Privacy policy

 In the following privacy policy, we inform you whether and how we evaluate data from your visit to this website.
 The analysis of the collected data is usually anonymous and we cannot indemnify your behaviour on this website on you.

-You can find out more about the possibilities of this evaluation of the visit data in the following data protection declaration.
+You can find out more about the possibilities of objecting to this evaluation of visit data in the following privacy policy.

 TLS encryption with https